-Before heading out I mapped out a route I would roughly follow of 11.5 miles (spoiler, it turned out to be 13.5 miles), and oh boy, I did not realise what I was letting myself in for.
+Before heading out, I mapped out a route I would roughly follow of 11.5 miles (it turned out to be 13.5 miles), and oh boy, I did not realise what I was letting myself in for.

-What was the the circular walk from Hassocks to Devils Dyke like?
+What to expect on the circular walk to Devils Dyke

 Now, normal me (pre-lockdown) would have been ok.
 But unfit me, wearing heavy hiking boots for the first time in months, on a super hot day, was taken a little bit by surprise.

 But those hills.
 I knew it would be hilly heading out there, but not like this.
 We are talking steep steep stuff, where if you slipped, there is no doubt about it, you are rolling all the way down that hill.
-These big ass hills don’t come till much later though, when you think you are mostly done and you have turned the loop at Devils Dyke to walk back.
+These big ass hills don’t come till much later though, when you think you are mostly done, and you have circled around at Devils Dyke to walk back.